Limit Consistency of Lattice Boltzmann Equations: Abstract

 \section{Abstract}

-We establish the notion of limit consistency as a modular part in proving the consistency of lattice Boltzmann equations (LBE) with respect to a given partial differential equation (PDE) system.
-The incompressible Navier\textendash Stokes equations (NSE) are used as paragon.
-Based upon the diffusion limit [L. Saint-Raymond (2003), doi: 10.1016/S0012-9593(03)00010-7] of the Bhatnagar\textendash Gross\textendash Krook (BGK) Boltzmann equation towards the NSE, we provide a successive discretization by nesting conventional Taylor expansions and finite differences.
-Elaborating the work in [M. J. Krause (2010), doi: 10.5445/IR/1000019768], we track the discretization state of the domain for the particle distribution functions and measure truncation errors at all levels within the derivation procedure.
-Via parametrizing equations and proving the limit consistency of the respective sequences, we retain the path towards the targeted PDE at each step of discretization, i.e. for the discrete velocity BGK Boltzmann equation and the space-time discretized LBE.
+We establish the notion of limit consistency as a modular part in proving the consistency of lattice Boltzmann equations (LBEs) with respect to a given partial differential equation (PDE) system.
+The incompressible Navier--Stokes equations (NSE) are used as paragon.
+Based upon the hydrodynamic limit of the Bhatnagar--Gross--Krook (BGK) Boltzmann equation towards the NSE, we provide a successive discretization by nesting conventional Taylor expansions and finite differences.
+We track the discretization state of the domain for the particle distribution functions and measure truncation errors at all levels within the derivation procedure.
+Via parametrizing equations and proving the limit consistency of the respective families of equations, we retain the path towards the targeted PDE at each step of discretization, i.e.\ for the discrete velocity BGK Boltzmann equations and the space-time discretized LBEs.
 As a direct result, we unfold the discretization technique of lattice Boltzmann methods as chaining finite differences and provide a generic top-down derivation of the numerical scheme which upholds the continuous limit.